Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: -hardness of -factor Approximation for

-Here, we present an outline of the proof of \cref{thm:Cut-hard}.
-Our starting point is $\PSPACE$-hardness of approximating \MMtwoCutReconf, whose proof is based on \cite{bonsma2009finding,hirahara2024probabilistically,ohsaka2023gap} and deferred to \cref{app:Cut-hard:2Cut}. \begin{proposition}[$*$] There exist universal constants $\epsilon_c,\epsilon_s \in (0,1)$ with $\epsilon_c < \epsilon_s$ such that \prb{Gap$_{1-\epsilon_c,1-\epsilon_s}$ \twoCutReconf} is $\PSPACE$-hard.
-Moreover, the same hardness result holds even if the maximum degree of input graphs is bounded by some constant $\Delta \in \bbN$. \end{proposition} We then use the following two gap-preserving reductions, the former for all sufficiently large $k$ and the latter for small $k$.
+\begin{proposition}[$*$] There exist universal constants $\epsilon_c,\epsilon_s \in (0,1)$ with $\epsilon_c < \epsilon_s$ such that \prb{Gap$_{1-\epsilon_c,1-\epsilon_s}$ \twoCutReconf} is $\PSPACE$-hard.
+Moreover, the same hardness result holds even if the maximum degree of input graphs is bounded by some constant $\Delta \in \bbN$. \end{proposition} We then construct the following two gap-preserving reductions from \MMtwoCutReconf to \MMkCutReconf, the former for all sufficiently large $k$ and the latter for finitely many $k$.